George Fennell Robson

-George Fennell Robson (1788–1833) was an English watercolour painter.
+George Fennell Robson (1788–1833) was an English watercolour painter, mainly producing landscapes.
+His main talent was for the treatment of mountain scenery under broad effects of light and shade.

+He received an unusual degree of praise from John Ruskin in the first volume of Modern Painters (1843), where most English painters are treated with scorn.

 Life

 One of 23 children of John Robson (1739–1824) by his second wife, Charlotte, eldest daughter of George Fennell, R.N., he was born at Durham in 1788; his father, a wine merchant, was from Etterby, near Carlisle.
 He received instruction in drawing from a Mr. Harle of Durham.
 In 1806 he went to London with £5 in his pocket.